superhac/vpinfe/README.md

 - VPX file parser
   - Will hash the .vpx, hash the contained .vbs and then pull other note worthly metadata, like the rom name, version, etc.

 Once this process has finished you end up one `meta.ini` in each table directory.
-The file will look this for example:
+The file will look like this for example:
 ```
 [VPSdb]
 id = uiEUziXx